 Other presentational considerations:

-Although there is no legal case against bad presentation, it is certainly worthwhile to carefully consider all the potential negative impacts it could have on your CV and your chances of being invited to an interview and ultimately securing a job… just something to think about.
+Although there is no legal case against bad presentation; it is certainly worthwhile to carefully consider all the potential negative impacts it could have on your CV and your chances of being invited to an interview.

-Employers and recruiters – who are, ultimately, the people you are trying to impress and your sole target audience – are used to conventional CVs; and conventional CVs do not contain anything else besides plain text.
-In their view, images and logos are things that can be presented in portfolios or during the interview stage.
+Employers and recruiters – who are, ultimately, the people you are trying to impress and your sole target audience – are used to conventional CVs.

-Besides going against the mainstream conventions of CVs there is also, crucially, the risk of it being a direct infringement of Intellectual Property rights if the logo is used without the company’s approval.
-What impression will this give to the potential employer about you and your respect for IP rights?
+Besides going against the mainstream conventions of CV writing, there is also the risk of it being a direct infringement of intellectual property rights if the logo is used without the company’s approval.
+What impression will this give to the potential employer about you and your respect for the IP rights of others?

-Furthermore, it is a widely accepted fact that employers tend to prefer to see simple-to-scan, well-presented conventional CVs as opposed to something that goes directly against the mainstream practices of CV presentations.
+Furthermore, it is a widely accepted fact that employers tend to prefer to see simple-to-scan, well-presented conventional CVs as opposed to something that goes directly against the mainstream practices of CV writing.